 Panelist/Discussants: Henry Brady, Dean of the Goldman School of Public Policy; Susan Hyde, Professor of Political Science and interim co-director of the Institute of International Studies at UC Berkeley; Philip Stark, Professor of Statistics and Associate Dean of the Division of Mathematical and Physical Sciences; David Wagner, Professor of Computer Science; Steven Weber, Associate Dean and Head of UC Berkeley’s School of Information, and the Faculty Director of Berkeley’s Center for Long-Term Cybersecurity

 Moderator: Jennifer Chayes, Associate Provost of the Division of Computing, Data Science, and Society, and the Dean of the School of Information

-This event is sponsored by Division of Computing, Data Science and Society (CDSS), the Berkeley Institute for Data Science (BIDS) and the Department of Statistics.
+This event was sponsored by Division of Computing, Data Science and Society (CDSS), the Berkeley Institute for Data Science (BIDS) and the Department of Statistics.

 This 80-minute webinar featured talks by UC Berkeley researchers and colleagues on the impacts the COVID-19 pandemic is having on forced migrants in the Global South, and efforts by NGOs and governments to soften the blow.
 The talks are based on a set of rapid phone surveys being carried out with partners in Kenya, Uganda, and Bangladesh.
 The panel was moderated by the Center for Effective Global Action (CEGA) and included 30 minutes of Question and Answer.